 Rio Secreto Wild Tour

-There is now also a Rio Secreto Wild Tour that lets you explore more of the Rio Secreto Nature Reserve.
-On top of the Rio Secreto basic tour you will also go hiking and mountain biking.
+There is also a Rio Secreto Wild Tour that lets you explore more of the Rio Secreto Nature Reserve.
+On top of the Rio Secreto Classic Tour you will also go hiking and mountain biking.
 Definitely something for the adventurers!
 As the tour is only recently available most of the places you are going to visit are just opened to the public.
 The tour takes all day and 3 meals are included (breakfast, lunch and dinner).

-The entrance fee for the Rio secreto Wild Tour is $119.00 USD and runs every day of the week at 8:00am.
+The entrance fee for the Rio Secreto Wild Tour is $119.00 USD and runs from Monday to Friday at 9:00am.

-I would have loved joining the full day Rio Secreto Wild Tour, but unfortunately due to time restrictions I had to opt for the basic tour.
+I would have loved joining the full day Rio Secreto Wild Tour, but unfortunately due to time restrictions I had to opt for the classic tour.

 Bringing any kind of camera is not allowed, but there is a photographer traveling with you on the tour constantly taking photos.
 I instructed him a little here and there of what kind of photos I wanted and he was all fine with it.
 Very relaxed guy!
-After the Rio Secreto tour you are able to buy the photo packages.
+After the Rio Secreto tour you are able to buy a photo package.

 Once we went down we stepped into the underground river and wandered through the cave system.
 Sometimes the water was only 10cm (4 Inch) deep, other times you had to swim a little.